 Alaska Hunter Education Course

-The hunter education course provides training in firearms safety, wildlife conservation, and respect for our natural resources, landowners, and other hunters.
+The Hunter Education course provides training in firearms safety, wildlife conservation, and respect for our natural resources, landowners, and other hunters.
 Graduates receive a lifetime certification recognized by all states, Canadian provinces, and Mexico.
-Since originating around 1950, over 30 million students have completed the hunter education training in the United States.
-Conclusive evidence shows that the hunter education course has dramatically reduced hunting related firearms accidents — up to 75% in some states — and has brought about positive change in hunter skills, attitudes, and behavior.
+Since its inception in 1949, over 30 million students have completed hunter education training in the United States.
+Conclusive evidence shows that hunter education courses have dramatically reduced hunting related firearms accidents — up to 75% in some states — and have brought about positive change in hunter skills, attitudes, and behavior.

 Requirements for hunters before hunting in Units 7, 13, 14, 15, and 20: